Not sure where to go or how to spend Memorial Day Weekend? Look no further than an RV road trip in one of the adventure-ready rigs on Outdoorsy!

 There’s only one week left before you get to fire up the grill, slather on copious amounts of sunscreen, and spend the day cooling off next to a refreshing body of water.
 With Memorial Day Weekend just around the corner, Outdoorsy wanted to know — where were the majority of Americans traveling?

-Here are the findings from the first annual Outdoorsy MDW travel report*:
+Here are the findings from our Outdoorsy MDW travel report*:

 Top Memorial Day Weekend RV Destinations